 - Interested in a Career in Food and Nutrition?
 Become a Dietitian!

-(September 2016) This one page tool was designed to use for high school and university career days and with those potentially interested in a career in food and nutrition.
+(September 2016) This one page bilingual factsheet was designed to use for high school and university career days and with those potentially interested in a career in food and nutrition.
 It describes the training, education and roles and workplaces of dietitians.

 Become a preceptor and help a student/intern to reach their career goals.
 Assist a colleague to develop and refine their skills through your mentorship